raymondng1/cryptodashboard/README.md

 https://raymondng.net/projects/cryptodash.html

 ## Installation
+##npm init

+No configuration or complicated folder structures, only the files you need to build your app.
+Once the installation is done, you can open your project folder:
+### `cd cryptodashboard`
 In the project directory, you can run:
-### `cd cryptodashboard`
 ### `npm start` or `yarn start`

 Runs the app in the development mode.\